 As you might notice in the stomach diagram illustrated above, the organ has a characteristic J-shape created by two unequal curvatures.
 The longer and convex curvature located on the left of the stomach is called the greater curvature, this starts from the cardiac notch that is formed between the esophageal border and fundus.
 In contrast, the shorter concave curvature found to the right is the lesser curvature.
 The latter contains a small notch called the angular incisure which marks the line of intersection between the body and pyloric part of the stomach.

-Take a look at the following video and tackle the quiz to cement your newly acquired knowledge about the parts of the stomach.
+Now to cement your newly acquired knowledge about the parts of the stomach take a look at the following study unit!

 The main function of the stomach involves mechanical and chemical digestion of ingested food.
 Ingested food enters the stomach from the esophagus via the cardiac orifice, falling into gastric juice produced by the stomach.
 Repetitive muscle contractions physically churn food particles, breaking them into smaller fragments which are mixed with the gastric juice.
 The various enzymes and hydrochloric acid (pH 1-2) in the gastric juice break food down even more, forming a semi-liquid substance called chyme.
 This ultimately passes into the duodenum through the pyloric orifice by a process called gastric peristalsis.
 Being a muscular organ, the stomach can distend quite a lot, accumulating anywhere between 2 and 3 liters of food.